gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Azure IoT Device Twins

 Device twins are JSON documents that store device information, including metadata, configurations, and conditions.
 Azure IoT Hub keeps a device twin for each device that you connect to IoT Hub.
-Azure IoT Central is an application built on Azure IoT Hub and it uses device twins to manage properties.
+Azure IoT Central is an application built on Azure IoT Hub, and it uses device twins to manage properties.

 You can use device twins as follows: